pupilfirst/wd301-scripts/making-api-requests/milestone/README.md

 ## Problem Description
 To complete this milestone, you have to make the following changes in the *Smarter Tasks (PMS)* React application:
 1. Once a user completes the signup and signin process, redirect the user to `/dashboard` path.
-You can use `useHistory` hook from `react-router-dom` implement this feature.
+You can use `useNavigate` hook from `react-router-dom` implement this feature.
 2. In the dashboard page, access logged-in user's information from localStorage and print the name and email ID.
 3. In the dashboard page, provide a link to logout from the account.
 The logout link should have the `id` attribute with `logout-link` as it's value.
 To successfully logout, you have to clear the session and current user's information from local storage.